Massage Therapist, NCLMBT #22601

 Thai Bodywork and Conditioning Rates:

 Hello ~ thanks for your interest in my practice.
 I approach bodywork as a careworker, dancer, and martial artist.
-I enjoy working with clients to identify alternate movement-based pathways.
+I enjoy working with clients to identify alternate pathways of movement and coordination.

 Bodywork training:

-I was introduced to Thai bodywork in 2015 by Chuck Duff and Doug Ringwald, and became certified through their practitioner training program in 2018, which incorporated muscle energy techniques and trigger point therapy into Northern Thai style matwork.
+I was introduced to Thai bodywork in 2015 by Chuck Duff and Doug Ringwald.
+I became a certified practitioner through their program in 2018, which incorporates muscle energy techniques into Northern Thai style matwork.
 This modality, which is now taught by the Coaching the Body Institute, aims to adapt Thai massage to individuals for whom traditional sequences may be contraindicated.
 This could include those with hypermobility, or acute injuries that may be aggravated by end-range/multi-joint stretches.

 In 2019, I pursued Thai bodywork and movement arts study in Thailand through programming at the Siam Healing Centre, and with Mikis Taguchi.
 Practitioners of the TOWARD Centre for Embodied Arts and Transformative Learning supported my studies throughout an unexpected 9 month residence in Thailand during 2020.